Deploying a Kubernetes cluster on OpenStack with Kubespray

 After you run the Terraform apply command, you should get an output as below:

 Now, we need to log in to the Bastion node.
-Kubespray comes with a variety of deployment options, the cluster only accessible from Bastion node for management is what we follow as a method here.
-For the login to Bastion node, you need the ssh-key you used Terraform provisioning.
+Kubespray comes with various deployment options.
+The cluster only accessible from Bastion node for management is what we follow as a method here.
+For the login to the Bastion node, you need the ssh-key you used Terraform provisioning.

 If you trigger this file with a Gitlab CI, the GitLab Runner will run the steps above automatically, and if everything goes as planned, you can log in to your Bastion node and continue the steps below.

 Now we need to edit the inventory file for Ansible.
 If you don’t have an OpenStack API Client, you can log in to SkyAtlas Dashboard, and under Compute/Instances, you can find your Kubernetes nodes and their IP addresses.

 $ vim inventory/mycluster/inventory.ini

 Now we set the cloud_provider option to OpenStack in all.yaml file.

 All Kubernetes cluster nodes are only accessible with the ssh-key we used for Terraform provision, but those nodes are only accessible from their network, except the Bastion node.
 So, if you add the private ssh-key to your Bastion node as ~/.ssh/id_rsa and edit your hosts and inventory files correctly, your ansible should be able to access your other Kubernetes nodes.
 (If you prefer to go with another file path, you need to change your Ansible config or use —private-key= options.

 Kubespray needs your environment variables from the RC file.